Mother's Day Box Set BOGO - Use Code: MOMBOGO

 So, how does CBD work?
 Your body has a complex cell-signaling network called the endocannabinoid system (ECS).
 The ECS helps regulate functions like sleep, mood, and immune response to maintain balance.
 Cannabinoids like CBD can interact with this system.
 While human research is still developing, early studies in animals suggest that CBD may have an effect on pain and swelling.
 This interaction is why many people turn to products with different cannabinoid profiles, hoping to find the right level of support for their needs.

-Topical vs. Oral CBD: What’s the Difference?
+Topical vs. Oral CBD: Does It Matter?

 Applying CBD to your skin is very different from ingesting it.
 When you use a topical like a lotion or balm, the compounds are absorbed through the skin to interact with local receptors.
 However, the skin is a protective barrier, and it’s not always clear how much CBD actually penetrates to the deeper tissue.
 To help with this, some formulas use advanced methods like Nano Boost Technology to create smaller particles for better absorption.
 It’s also important to remember that many topicals contain other active ingredients, like menthol and camphor, which are proven to provide cooling relief right where you need it.